inertiajs/inertia-rails/docs/guide/server-side-setup.md

 :::

 This template should include your assets, as well as the `yield` method to render the Inertia page.
-The `inertia_headers` method is used to include the Inertia headers in the response, it's required when [SSR](/guide/server-side-rendering.md) is enabled.
+The `inertia_ssr_head` method is used to include the Inertia headers in the response, it's required when [SSR](/guide/server-side-rendering.md) is enabled.

 Inertia's adapter will use standard Rails layout inheritance, with `view/layouts/application.html.erb` as a default layout.
 If you would like to use a different default layout, you can change it using the `InertiaRails.configure`.